exercism/go/concepts/booleans/about.md

 ## Logical Operators

-Logical operators work on one or two `bool` values and produce a Boolean result.
+Logical operators work on one or two Boolean values and produce a Boolean result.

 | Operator | Name | Behavior |
 | -------- | ---- | -------- |